-As summer ends, physicians will often volunteer or be asked to participate in these types of events.
-Physicians may see it as an opportunity to provide a community service, may already have a relationship with the school, or may view it as a marketing tool for a growing practice.
-While these are all understandable motivators, the physician should be aware that the medical/legal risks may outweigh the return on investment of increased community goodwill, patient volume, or revenue.
+Physicians will often volunteer or be asked to participate in mass screening events.
+Physicians may see it as an opportunity to provide a community service, already have a relationship with the school, or view it as a marketing tool for a growing practice.
+While these are all understandable motivators, physicians should be aware that the medical/legal risks may outweigh the return on investment of increased community goodwill, patient volume, or revenue.

-The following strategies may help you to reduce the liability risks associated with PPEs.
+The following strategies will help you to reduce the liability risks associated with PPEs.

-Physician-patient relationship: Depending on the legal venue, a court may hold that conducting a PPE creates a physician-patient relationship with the same legal duties as that of an established private practice patient.
-To limit this risk, consider doing the following, either verbally or by using a handout:
+Depending on the legal venue, a court may hold that conducting a PPE creates a physician-patient relationship with the same legal duties as that of an established private practice patient.
+To limit this risk, consider the following strategies, communicated in writing:

-The history and physical exam: Nearly all state high school athletic associations require a PPE for participation in interscholastic sports, while the requirements for club sports vary.
+Nearly all state athletic associations require a PPE for participation in interscholastic sports, while the requirements for club sports vary.
 The often quick and cursory manner in which an exam is performed may be problematic.
 If there is a perception that an exam was inadequate, a complaint of negligence can occur if it failed to uncover a medical condition.